mintty/mintty/wiki/Tips.md

 invocation (cygwin or Windows command line), mintty finds the suitable WSL icon itself.

+Note that older wslbridge2 backends used not to be interoperable among systems with different libraries (glibc vs musl).
+The _distro_ `Alpine` had been checked out to build a backend that works with all Linux distributions; builds of later wslbridge2 are reported to be interoperable though.

 At the end of the `mintty --WSL` invocation line, you may add an explicit WSL shell invocation like `/bin/bash -l` to select your favourite shell or ask for a login shell (`-l`), or set a start directory (`-C`, before any